-Today you will travel by minivan to a Dusun village, nestled amid picturesque hills in the shadow of imposing Mt Kinabalu, the highest mountain between the Himalayas and New Guinea (approximately 2 hours).
+Today, travel by minivan to a Dusun village, nestled amid picturesque hills in the shadow of imposing Mt Kinabalu – the highest mountain between the Himalayas and New Guinea (approximately 2 hours).
 The Dusun people, the ethnic group of our guides on Mt Kinabalu, are wonderfully warm and friendly people, and while here you'll have the opportunity to learn about their way of life and spend a night in a village.
-Depending on the weather, you will then take a trek through the surrounding fruit and rubber plantations.
-Then your leader can point you in the direction of a local river for a great way to cool off.
-To ensure we do not disrupt the homestay community we split up our groups to stay in a couple of different family homes.
-All the homes are in waking distance from each other and you usually have a couple of group members with you at each home.
-Tonight you'll also get to watch a cultural performance in the village.
+Depending on the weather, you will take a hike through the surrounding fruit and rubber plantations.
+Your leader can point you in the direction of the river for a great way to cool off afterwards!
+To ensure your share the business around the community, you will split up to stay in a couple of different family homes.
+All the homes are in waking distance from each other and you will usually have other group members with you at each home.
+Enjoy a cultural performance in the village tonight after dinner.

 Day 12 Mt Kinabalu National Park

-This morning say goodbye to your new friends from the village and travel into the unspoiled wilderness of the World Heritage-listed Kinabalu National Park (approximately 1 hour).
+This morning say goodbye to your new friends from the village and travel into the unspoiled wilderness of the World Heritage-Listed Kinabalu National Park (approximately 1 hour).
 Take some time to enjoy the surroundings and prepare for the climb.
 There are nature trails through the lowland tropical forest and a Botanic Garden to explore.
-Otherwise, just relax in the afternoon and take in the cooler clime.
-Before you depart, your leader will provide a safety briefing about the climb and assist with any last minute questions.
-Stay overnight at Kinabalu Park in a lodge with shared bathroom.
-Nestled among the lowland forests, this is the perfect place to chill-out before the climb.
+Otherwise, just relax this afternoon and take in the cooler climate.
+Your leader will provide a safety briefing about the climb and assist with any last minute questions.
+Stay overnight at Kinabalu Park in a lodge with shared bathrooms.
+Nestled among the lowland forests, this is the perfect place to chill-out before the climb

 Day 13 Mt Kinabalu National Park

-Rise early the next day to begin the climb up Mt Kinabalu.
-It's not an easy walk, uphill all the way, and you’ll need to be prepared to tackle a trail made up of steep steps that vary considerably in size.
-Altitude can also affect you, regardless of your fitness level, and it will certainly slow you down a fair bit (it's important that you educate yourself about the dangers of altitude sickness and its symptoms).
-Ensure you have warm layers, waterproof gloves, hat, head torch, waterproof jacket and good walking shoes/boots.
-The top of the mountain can be deceptively cold.
-However, there's absolutely no rush so take your time and enjoy the pristine environment - this is an area that boasts a remarkable variety of plant life, including some 1,000 species of orchid and the extraordinary carnivorous pitcher plant.
-You will cover 6 kilometres on the first day (approximately 4-6 hours) and stop at a resthouse near Laban Rata (3,272 metres) for the night.
-The resthouses have very basic, mixed gender, multishare bunk rooms, and additional blankets can be hired from the park office.
-Go to bed early, so you're ready for the final climb in the morning.
+Rise early and take a quick drive to Timpohon Gate to begin the climb up Mt Kinabalu.
+It's not an easy trek as it is uphill all the way, and you’ll need to be prepared to tackle a trail made up of steep steps that vary considerably in size.
+You may get quite hot but remember that the top of the mountain can be deceptively cold.
+There's no rush, so take your time and enjoy the pristine environment – this is an area that boasts a remarkable variety of plant life, including some 1000 species of orchid and the extraordinary carnivorous pitcher plant.
+You will cover 6 kilometres on the first day (approximately 4–6 hours) and stop at a resthouse near Laban Rata (3272 metres) for the night.
+Tonight will be an early night, so you're ready for the final ascent early in the morning.

 Day 14 Mt Kinabalu – Poring Hot Springs

-Rise around 2am in order to catch the sunrise at the summit of Mt Kinabalu (4,095 metres).
-It's difficult walking, but you'll feel a huge sense of achievement.
-Also, the view from the summit is incredible - the jungles of Borneo in one direction, the South China Sea in the other, making every inch of the climb worthwhile.
+Rise around 2 am in order to catch the sunrise at the summit of Mt Kinabalu (4095 metres).
+It's difficult walking, but you'll feel a huge sense of achievement once you make it.
+The view from the summit is incredible – the jungles of Borneo in one direction, the South China Sea in the other, making every inch of the climb worthwhile.
 Be warned though, the temperature can change very quickly up on the mountain, so bring clothes for all weather conditions.
-The climb from Laban Rata to the summit takes 2-4 hours and, due to the altitude, can be hard going even for the fit.
+The climb from Laban Rata to the summit takes 2-4 hours and, due to the altitude, can be hard going even for the very fit.
 The first section from Laban Rata is along man made steps passing through vegetation.
-Once clear of the treeline you will be walking up a series of wooden steps all the way to the final check point at Sayat Sayat.
-The window for climbing the summit trail is quite narrow so Climbers need to reach Sayat Sayat check point by 6am to continue and must listen to the instructions of the mountain guide and leader - their decision is final when it comes to safety on the mountain.
-After Sayat Sayat there is a rope marking the trail all the way to the summit Peak.
-Waterproof gloves are recommended to protect your hands from rope burn (as well as to keep them warm).
+Once clear of the tree line, you will be walking up a series of wooden steps all the way to the final check point at Sayat Sayat.
 After witnessing the morning sunrise, return to Laban Rata for a well-earned breakfast, and then descend the mountain (approximately 3-6 hours) to enjoy a rewarding lunch at the bottom.
 Once everyone is down from the mountain you will continue on to Poring Hot Springs by bus (approximately 1 hour).
-Tomorrow you will be able to soothe your mountain-weary limbs in pools developed by the Japanese during World War II, where warm sulphur water - believed to have healing properties for the skin - is piped into several open-air baths.
-Depending on the time of year it might be possible to see the Raffelsia flower nearby.
-Rafflesia’s are the world’s largest flower and can grow up to 1 metre in size!
 Tonight you will stay at a hostel located right inside the springs complex itself, with a light and airy lounge room for you to relax in.
-The hostel has bunk beds, multiple beds and the bathroom is shared, there are no double beds.
+The hostel is multishare and mixed gender with shared facilities.Some rooms have bunk beds.

 Day 15 Poring Hot Springs

-Poring Hot Springs is an ideal place to kick back for a day to recuperate after the Mountain climb.
-There are a number of optional activities from which to choose.
-There are graded paths leading through rich lowland forest to mountain rivers, waterfalls and bat caves - with birds and other wildlife often seen along the trail.
-A walkway in the tree canopy provides magnificent views or there's a visit the enchanting butterfly farm.
-You can choose to trek to the lovely Laganan Falls or just laze about in the hot and cold pools.
+Poring Hot Springs is an ideal place to kick back for a day to recuperate after the mountain climb.
+These pools were developed by the Japanese during World War II, where warm sulphur water – believed to have healing properties for the skin – is piped into several man made open-air hot tubs.
+During school and public holidays it gets very busy here with local visitors.
+Depending on the time of year it might be possible to see the Rafflesia flower nearby.
+Rafflesia’s are the world’s largest flower and can grow up to a metre in size!
+Today, there are also a number of optional activities to choose from.
+There are graded paths leading through rich lowland forest to mountain rivers, waterfalls and bat caves, with birds and other wildlife often seen along the trail.
+A walkway in the tree canopy provides magnificent views or there's also a visit the enchanting butterfly farm.

 Day 16 Kinabatangan River

-Today, journey by private bus into the steamy rainforest to Bilit, a small village on the banks of the Kinabatangan River (approximately 5 hours).
-Take a short boat tide to the comfortable jungle lodge where you’ll spend the night.
-The lodge is located directly on the river and is a good place to spot wildlife.
-In the early evening as the sun sets, head out by motorised boat in search of wildlife such as macaques, Orangutan, proboscis monkeys and, if you’re lucky, spot some pygmy elephants.
-In the evening take a night walk in search of the western tarsier.
+Today, journey by private bus into the steamy rainforest to Bilit – a small village on the banks of the Kinabatangan River (approximately 5 hours).
+Take a short boat ride to the comfortable jungle lodge where you’ll spend the night.
+The lodge is located right on the riverbanks and is a good place to spot wildlife.
+In the early evening as the sun sets, head out by motorised boat in search of wildlife such as macaques, orangutan, proboscis monkeys and, if you’re lucky, even pygmy elephants!
+In the evening, take a night walk in search of the western tarsier.
 Rubber boots and leech socks are available to hire.
 The lodge tonight is comfortable with private bathrooms.